shapediver/ViktorIntegrationTemplate/shapediver-karamba-test/README.md

-# How to use this example and for from it
+# How to use this example and fork from it

+A published version of this example can be found here: https://cloud.viktor.ai/public/shapediver-karamba-integration-test

+## Prerequisites

 Set environment variables `SD_TICKET` and `SD_MODEL_VIEW_URL` according to the ShapeDiver model you want to use.
 You need to enable [backend access](https://help.shapediver.com/doc/enable-backend-access) for your model.